Rightlight6 Room lighting audit

 Privacy

-This page explains how Rightlight6 should handle room uploads, temporary storage, and audit session data in plain language.
+This page explains how Rightlight6 handles room uploads, temporary storage, and audit session data in plain language.

 Privacy priority

-Because Rightlight6 depends on room images and short walkthrough videos, the privacy layer has to make retention, deletion timing, and third-party model handling understandable before users trust the audit flow.
+Because the audit depends on room images and short walkthrough videos, this page explains retention, deletion timing, and any third-party model handling as clearly as possible.

 Upload scope